stoplightio/elements/docs/getting-started/dev-portal/react.md

   new NodePolyfillPlugin(),
 ]
 ```
+In case of CRA it can be done either by:
+1. Ejecting CRA configuration:
+- running `npm eject` script
+- installing `node-polyfill-webpack-plugin`
+- adding `NodePolyfillPlugin` to `config/webpack.config.js` as shown above

 2. Using `react-app-rewired` package that overrides CRA webpack config without ejecting:
 - installing `react-app-rewired`
 - installing  `node-polyfill-webpack-plugin`